-Any disruption on the part of a spectator not participating in a tournament will result in penalties for the player or players that the spectator is responsible for.
+Any disruption or penalties earned on the part of a spectator not participating in a tournament will result in penalties for the player or players that the spectator is responsible for.
 Should it become necessary to remove a spectator from a tournament, players that the spectator is responsible for will be disqualified from the tournament as well.